 At last, click "Apply" button to make the change executed.

-When Partition Wizard shows it applied the change successfully, the original NTFS will finally become a FAT32 partition .
-Then, you can share the external hard drive between Mac and Windows PC.
+When MiniTool Partition Wizard shows it applies the change successfully, the original NTFS will finally become a FAT32 partition.

 You Can Convert NTFS to exFAT in 3 Steps

-However, if you want to convert NTFS to exFAT, 3 steps are required.
+However, if you want to convert NTFS to exFAT to make external hard drive compatible with Mac and PC, 3 steps are required.

 Step 1: Transfer Data out from External Hard Drive